 Also known as the silent pool, it's known for its clear blue water.
 The pools are in what is called the The Wonder Hole and are the main feature of the Caves The Caves consist of a system of tunnels and caverns.
 This system is a dying one (in geological time spans), in that they are slowly collapsing.
 These collapses can be noticed by the sink holes and depressions within the surrounding area.

-The walls or sides of the Wonder Hole drop vertically down for 150 feet to the Sleeping Pool.
-Exploration by the Zimbabwe Sub-Aqua Spelaelogical Research Group has revealed that the depth of the water in the Sleeping Pool varies between 80 metres and 91 metres.
+The walls or sides of the Wonder Hole drop vertically down for 50 meters to the Sleeping Pool.
+Exploration by the Zimbabwe Sub-Aqua Spelaelogical Research Group has revealed that the depth of the water in the Sleeping Pool varies between 80 meters and 91 meters, although it may go much further, and no one has ever reached the bottom.
 This fluctuation in depths is attributable to the amount of rainfall received in a particular season.
 Several under water passages have been found leading from the Sleeping Pool, but all those so far explored lead back into the Pool.